Combodo/iTop/readme.txt

 #971 XML: could not specify an icon as a path to a file
 User rights: deny on a parent class must give DENY even if the class is explicitely ALLOW on the same profile (that was already working if the rules are given on several profiles).
 Added a config flag to force the legacy algorithm (user_rights_legacy, defaulting to false)
 #1029 Got rid of tags <format> that were not used at all and that were really misleading extension developers
+#1032 When adding a case log, existing objects could not be displayed anymore!

 Improved the XML format, changing from 1.0 to 1.1
 - The change is ascendant compatible (automatically converted into 1.1 by ModelFactory) and thus sould be transparent: could may leave your extensions unchanged if you do not need to benefit from the new format